-Brown rice is an excellent whole grain, but it still contains antinutrients that can impact your health.
+Brown rice is a delicious whole grain, but it still contains antinutrients that can impact your health.
 This easy method lets you ferment brown rice to get rid of them.

 For thousands of years, our ancestors have harnessed the power of fermentation.
 Its uses range from preserving food to preparing food, preventing illness, and aiding in digestion.
 Because of this, it has been an essential part of many cultures throughout the world.

-Today we’re going to be exploring some of its applications and seeing how and why we should ferment brown rice.
+Today we’re going to explore “lacto-fermentation”, and see how and why we should ferment brown rice.

 So then, let’s get fermenting, shall we?